audio-captioning/audio-captioning-papers/README.md

    <dd>

 	@inproceedings{weck:2021:dcase,
-    author = {Benno Weck and Xavier Favory and Konstantinos Drossos and Xavier Serra}, title = {Evaluating Off-the-Shelf Machine Listening and Natural Language Models for Automated Audio Captioning}, booktitle = {Proceedings of the Detection and Classification of Acoustic Scenes and Events (DCASE) 2021 Workshop}, month = {Nov.},
+    author = {B. Weck and X. Favory and K. Drossos and X. Serra}, title = {Evaluating Off-the-Shelf Machine Listening and Natural Language Models for Automated Audio Captioning}, booktitle = {Proceedings of the Detection and Classification of Acoustic Scenes and Events (DCASE) 2021 Workshop}, month = {Nov.},